ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to collect the majority of hardware counters via PAPI, ensure the ``/proc/sys/kernel/perf_event_paranoid`` has a value <= 2.
-If you have ``sudo`` access, you can use the following command to modify the value:
+If you have ``sudo`` access, use the following command to modify the value:

 .. code-block:: shell

    echo 0 | sudo tee /proc/sys/kernel/perf_event_paranoid

 However this value is not retained upon reboot.
-The following command preserves this setting between reboots:
+Use the following command to preserve this setting after a reboot:

 .. code-block:: shell

    echo 'kernel.perf_event_paranoid=0' | sudo tee -a /etc/sysctl.conf

-PAPI events use something similar to a namespace.
+PAPI events use a concept similar to a namespace.
 All specified hardware counters must be from the same namespace.
 For hardware counters starting with the ``PAPI_`` prefix, these are high-level aggregates of multiple hardware counters.
 Otherwise, most events use two or three colons (``::`` or ``:::``) between the component name and the counter name, e.g., ``amd64_rapl::RAPL_ENERGY_PKG``, ``perf::PERF_COUNT_HW_CPU_CYCLES``, etc.

 For example, the following is a valid configuration: